Be 2-Weeks Ready

 Keep Supplies in Several Places

 As we've seen recently, anything can happen.
 Have an emergency kit ready in case you need to evacuate or shelter in place without utilities.
-Try to have enough supplies to last two weeks.
+Try to have enough supplies in your kit to last two weeks.
 It's also good to have a few smaller kits, including:

 - A "go kit" in case you need to leave home quickly.

 - An under-the-bed kit, so you can get out of the house safely if there's an earthquake or other emergency at night.

 - Work and car kits, in case you're not home when an emergency happens.